Fiesta Shows

-Fiesta Shows is a travelling amusement park that entertains and visits over 60 communities throughout the New England region.
+Fiesta Shows is a traveling carnival that entertains and visits over 60 communities throughout the New England region.
 It is New England's largest carnival.

 History

 It was founded in Salisbury Beach, Massachusetts, in 1935 when Eugene Dean and Jack Flynn entered the amusement park business.
 Fiesta Shows has been in partnership with the Topsfield Fair for over 50 years now.
 About 500,000 views come to the fair every year.
 In the year of 1967, Dean and Flynn purchased Fiesta Shows completely.
 Fiesta Shows is a traveling amusement park that features rides and concession set up for fairs and carnivals.

 Admission

 At the gate, admission is usually less than 2 or 3 dollars to get into the carnival or fair.

 To get on the rides and attractions, you need to purchase tickets.
 Tickets are sold at any ticket window you can find at your local carnival or fair.
 Each ride usually takes 3 to 5 tickets for anyone willing to participate on them.